 Global Volcanism Program | Image GVP-08927

 The Fujisan lava dome is the youngest eruption product of Takaharayama volcano.
-This small stratovolcano with associated lava domes is located SW of Nasudake volcano.
-The latest dated eruption took place about 6,500 years ago.
-Phreatic explosions along a NW-SE-trending trend were followed by emplacement of the Fujisan lava dome and a cryptodome (an area of lava intrusion where lava did not reach the surface) on the NW side of the dome.
+This small complex with associated lava domes is located SW of Nasudake volcano.
+An eruption took place about 6,500 years ago, when phreatic explosions along a NW-SE- trend were followed by emplacement of the Fujisan lava dome.

 Photo by Ichio Moriya (Kanazawa University).